For years, queer art in pop culture has always had to be in on "the joke".

 Both shows feature queer actors playing queer characters; Charlie Barnett, Murray Bartlett, Ellen Page and trans actor Garcia star in Tales of the City and its gay author Maupin once told BBC, "you can you can feel the truth of what they're doing".
 Meanwhile, Pose has employed the largest cast of trans actors in television history as well as other queer stars like Broadway icon Billy Porter.

-Forget Thrones - best shows of the year still to come
+Forget Game of Thrones - best shows of the year still to come

 Back to reality: Real reason we're mad about Thrones